luizcurti/node-api/readme.md

 * node server.js

 ## API Endpoints
-* GET /items - Fetch all items
+GET /products - Fetch all products.
+GET /products/:id - Fetch a single product by its ID.
-* POST /items - Create a new item
+POST /products - Create a new product.
-* PUT /items/:id - Update an item
+PUT /products/:id - Update an existing product by its ID.
-* DELETE /items/:id - Delete an item
+DELETE /products/:id - Delete a product by its ID.